LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/post-install.md

 ﻿# GrantID post-installation steps

-After installing your [on premises](index.md) instance of [Grant ID](../index.md), follow these steps to prepare the instance for usage.
+After installing your [on premises](index.md) instance of [GrantID](../index.md), follow these steps to prepare the instance for usage.

 > [!NOTE]
 > If you installed GrantID without an SSL certificate, use `http://` on the URLs mentioned on this page